Eviedf/AUD-it/README.md

 # AUD-it
 AUD-it is an interactive web-application that supports the exploration of interval-based events in (1) a temporal context and (2) in context to other events.
 In order to run AUD-it with a dataset of interest, one can follow the following steps.

+Click on the following image for an instruction video:

 [![finaldesign](https://user-images.githubusercontent.com/25794934/197172162-44cc3ad7-9b9f-4cc9-b4c1-1de292170b06.png)](https://youtu.be/agVUjR1xvfQ)

 ## 1. Format the data